iomesh/docs/docs/volumesnapshot-operations/create-volumesnapshot.md

     metadata:
       name: example-snapshot
     spec:
-      volumeSnapshotClassName: iomesh-csi-driver-default # Specify the SnapshotClass.
+      volumeSnapshotClassName: iomesh-csi-driver # Specify a SnapshotClass such as `iomesh-csi-driver`.
       source:
-        persistentVolumeClaimName: mongodb-data-pvc # Specify the PVC for which you want to take a snapshot.
+        persistentVolumeClaimName: mongodb-data-pvc # Specify the PVC for which you want to take a snapshot such as `mongodb-data-pvc`.
     ```

 2. Run the following command to apply the YAML file.
 A VolumeSnapshot will be created.

-    ```text
+    ```bash
-    kubectl apply -f example-snapshot.yaml
+    kubectl apply -f snapshot.yaml
     ```

 3. Once the VolumeSnapshot is created, the corresponding VolumeSnapshotContent will be created at the same time by IOMesh.
 Verify that they were both created by running the following command.